microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

 ## Add your javascript file as a web resource

-With the solution file, select New->Other->Web Resource.
+Save your Javascript file locally, then upload the file into the Power Apps solution file by selecting New->Other->Web Resource.

 ![add web resource step 1](files/images/addNewWebResource.jpg)
 ![add web resource step 2](files/images/addNewWebResource2.jpg)

+Click Save, then Publish.

 ## Update the Quick Create form

+Within your solution file, click on Phone Call Table > Forms tab > Phone call quick create form.
+Then click on Events tab -> Add library -> Search then add your DialFromTeams Javascript file

-Within your solution file, select the Quick Create form, and configure the OnLoad event of the form so that it references your javascript library
+configure the OnLoad event of the form so that it references your javascript library

 ![update form step 1](files/images/updateForm1.jpg)